facebook/zstd/lib/README.md

 - decompress/zstd_decompress.c

 Stable API is exposed in [common/zstd.h].
-Advanced and experimental API is exposed in `common/zstd_static.h`.
+Advanced and experimental API is exposed in [common/zstd_static.h].
-`common/zstd_static.h` API elements should be used with static linking only, as their definition may change in future version of the library.
+API elements of [common/zstd_static.h] should be used with static linking only, as their definition may change in future version of the library.

 [common/zstd.h]: common/zstd.h
+[common/zstd_static.h]: common/zstd_static.h

 #### Separate compressor and decompressor